-The money guru pointed to an example where someone who had taken out home insurance with Tesco Bank saw their insurance jump from £140 to £1,621.
-Despite not changing anything, the renewal was 11 times more than the original price.
+'So there is the obvious switch somewhere else and you can save,' explains the money guru.
+Martin pointed to an example where someone who had taken out home insurance saw their insurance jump to £600, despite not changing anything.

 Martin Lewis home insurance need-to-know

 When looking for new home insurance Martin Lewis warns against falling into the trap of just insuring your home’s value as many do.
 Instead, you should be insuring how much it would cost to rebuild your home if it was knocked down.

 Be careful not to underinsure the contents of your home.
 The contents are everything that would fall out of your house if you were to turn it upside down.
 Even if that means adding up the cost of the pots and pans in your kitchen, underestimating these cost means only part of your contents is protected.